Members Area

 • Student or Professional member of AASP.

-• Demonstrate engagement in a public communication, awareness or outreach efforts during the previous calendar year.
+• Demonstrate engagement in public communication, awareness, or outreach efforts during the previous calendar year.
 This effort could include but is not limited to:

-• Actively involved in sustained sharing of information with another professional organization, such as the National Athletic Trainers’ Association, the American College of Sports Medicine, the American Counseling Association, etc.
+• Being actively involved in the sustained sharing of information with another professional organization such as the National Athletic Trainers’ Association, the American College of Sports Medicine, the American Counseling Association, etc.

-• First author of the contribution (book/video/webinar/other source).
-Resource made a significant contribution to education and/or practice within the discipline.
+• Serving as first author of the contribution (book/video/webinar/other source).
+The resource must have made a significant contribution to education and/or practice within the discipline.

-• Other public outreach, awareness or outreach efforts that serve to elevate or raise awareness of the sport psychology field/profession.
+• Other public outreach, awareness, or outreach efforts that elevate or raise awareness of the sport psychology field/profession.

 Submission Guidelines